 “There’s some strong singing, particularly from baritone Peter McGillivray as Dr. Bartolo… McGillivray received the most vocal applause at curtain.
 He’s a fine singer, particularly impressive during A un dottor della mia sorte, when a jealous Bartolo interrogates and lectures Rosina.
 McGillivray is also a gifted comic actor, one of those performers able to project humour and whimsy with a gesture or a look.
-His turns were among the most enjoyable of the evening.”
-[Pacific Opera Victoria, Barber of Seville]
+His turns were among the most enjoyable of the evening.” – Il barbiere de Siviglia, Pacific Opera Victoria

 Victoria Times Colonist, Adrian Chamberlain

-“Among a very fine ensemble of singers, pride of place must go to baritone Peter McGillivray as Raoul/Hernando [Tapestry’s production of The Shadow].
-His central role bears the biggest burden, and he negotiated the difficult and taxing score with great musical skill and all the dramatic chops to create a strong, pivotal character.”
+“Among a very fine ensemble of singers, pride of place must go to baritone Peter McGillivray as Raoul/Hernando.
+His central role bears the biggest burden, and he negotiated the difficult and taxing score with great musical skill and all the dramatic chops to create a strong, pivotal character.” – The Shadow, Tapestry Opera

 Opera Canada, Wayne Gooding

 “The various Gypsy roles were nicely cast too…The two gypsy men, Peter McGillivray as Dancairo and James McLennan as Remendado, provided comic relief and together with the ladies sang an excellent version of the famous quintet in the second act.”

 Calgary Herald, Kenneth DeLong

 “Baritone Peter McGillivray sang with force and conviction.” – Brahms’ Requiem

 Ottawa Citizen, Richard Todd